 The PCF sets the SDF template of the PCC rule(s) according to the Onboarding Configuration Data for this DNN and S-NSSAI combination that may include the Provisioning Server address(es) and DNS server address(es).
+If the PCF receives Provisioning Server address(es) or DNS server address(es) from the SMF, then the PCF creates the SDF template in the PCC rule(s) using the received Provisioning Server address(es) or DNS server address(es) instead of using the Provisioning Server address(es) or DNS server address(es) stored locally as part of the Onboarding Configuration Data.